alexcrichton/rfcs/text/0000-macros-1.1.md

 fn(&mut MacroContext, TokenStream) -> TokenStream
 ```

-If a macro cannot process the input token stream, it is expected to panic,
+If a macro cannot process the input token stream, it is expected to panic for
-although eventually it will call methods on `MacroContext` to provide more
+now, although eventually it will call methods on `MacroContext` to provide more
 structured errors.
-The compiler will wrap up the panic message and display it to
+The compiler will wrap up the panic message and display it
-the user appropriately.
+to the user appropriately.
 Eventually, however, libmacro will provide more
 interesting methods of signaling errors to users.

+Customization of user-defined `#[derive]` modes can still be done through custom
+attributes, although it will be required for `rustc_macro_derive`
+implementations to remove these attributes when handing them back to the
+compiler.
+The compiler will still gate unknown attributes by default.

 ### Using a procedural macro